NoeBerdoz/Remediation-Cloud/documentationremediation.md

         collection phpFpm
     </match>

-Restart server
+Restart your server

     (Root) $ shutdown -r now

-Now, restart the services
+Then, restart the services

     (Root) $ systemctl restart nginx php7.4-fpm td-agent

-Then check that their status are active
+And then, check that their status are active

     $ systemctl status nginx php7.4-fpm td-agent

 ## Check the data in Mongo
-First, make sure that there is logs in Nginx, try to open the default webpage or NGINX.
+First, make sure that there is logs in NGINX, try to open the default webpage.
+Go to the ip address of your server with a browser.

-Start mongo
+After that, start mongo

     (Root) $ service mongod start